Geutzzu/FurnitureStoresExtraction/README.md

 a sitemap.

-My script extracted 443 / 705 sitemaps from the given links, out of which not all were standard, easy to scrape, sitemaps, but considering my needs this was way more than enough and I found this soon enough.
+My script extracted 443 / 705 sitemaps from the given links, out of which not all were standard, easy to scrape, sitemaps, but considering my needs, this was way more than enough and I found this soon enough.

-An early stopped run of my script gave me a dataset that contained ~278000 links out of which a little over 300 unique domains (I forgot the exact value at the moment of writing) out of the 705 given.
-The script was early stopped since it was taking too long and that number of ~278000 links was where the algorithm was plateauing and not finding any new links.
+An early-stopped run of my script gave me a dataset that contained ~278,000 links out of which a little over 300 unique domains (I forgot the exact value at the moment of writing) out of the 705 given.
+The script was early stopped since it was taking too long, and that number of ~278,000 links was where the algorithm was plateauing and not finding any new links.